krizkontrolz/Home-Assistant-nextion_handler/UI_Design/README.md

 ### Design Goal and Principles
 The guiding principles and needs that these UI styles aimed to meet were:
-* Customised to work well on small HMI screens (with limited graphical capabilities).
+* Designed specifically to work well on small, low resolution HMI screens.
-* Modular components that fit flexibly and efficiently together to make full use of the limited screen/touch area available.
+* Use modular UI components that fit flexibly and efficiently together to make full use of the limited screen/touch area available.
-* Easy to read full details (without reading glasses) on close range.
+* UI elements sized/styled so that full details can be easily (without reading glasses) during close-range.
-* Main status information is clear from across the room (up to ~10 m).
+* Key status information is clearly legible from across a room (up to ~10 m, so that alerts can be clearly displayed with motion/presence triggers without the need for physical user interaction).
+* Intuitive look, feel and functionality relative to the standard Home Assistant UIs that users are familiar with (within the contraints of the subset of functionality that can be sensibily duplicated on a small display).
+* Adapted to work well on imperfect budget HMI displays (tolerant of the screen limitations of the Nextion display such 16-bit color (tends to cause banding across smooth color transitions), washed-out and distorted colors (especially when viewed from an oblique angle, once installed in a wall), inaccurate color rendering (16-bit color with strong blue cast)).

 ## Resources and Credits